Jesuit Terms E

 From the Greek word meaning "world-wide."

 With the new emphasis on relations between Christian and non-Christian* religions and the emergence of its own term "interreligious dialogue," the word ecumenism is now used only for relations among different Christian bodies.
-Since the Second Vatican Council,* groups of theologians -- Lutheran-Catholic, Anglican-Roman Catholic, Orthodox-Catholic and others -- have engaged in dialogue to indentify doctrinal differences and, where possible, resolve them.
+Since the Second Vatican Council, groups of theologians--Lutheran-Catholic, Anglican-Roman Catholic, Orthodox-Catholic and others--have engaged in dialogue to identify doctrinal differences and, where possible, resolve them.
 Such, for instance, was the accord reached by the Catholic-Lutheran dialogue on "justification."

 Ecumenial activity is not limited to dialogue among theologians, however.
 An important part of the ecumenism practiced in today's world is the shared experience of married couples from different Christian denominations.